MattMckenzy/ToothPick/README.md

 ### 1.1.1

-- Changed download options to always remux media as MKV for greater subtitle compatibility
+- Changed download options to always remux media as MKV for greater subtitle compatibility### 1.1.2

+- LogFilterTokens will now filter out unwanted error media download items as well.